Beatles Ashram: The Beatles' stay

 Having ordered several Indian instruments for delivery from Delhi, Harrison commandeered one of the bungalows for a music room.
 He invited all the students to participate, and musical get-togethers took place on the roof of the building.
-The stay at the ashram turned out to be the Beatles' most creative period for songwriting.
+The stay at the ashram turned out to be the Beatles' most creative period for song writing.
 Many of their new songs were inspired by nature and reflected the simplicity of the surroundings.
 With Lennon and Paul McCartney especially productive during the retreat, the songs later comprised the bulk of the band's 1968 double album The Beatles, also known as the "White Album".
 In the 2021 documentary film The Beatles and India, TM devotee Nick Nugent recalls the band performing a rooftop concert at the ashram, anticipating their well-known concert on top of the Apple Corps building in January 1969.

 Harrison and Lennon were the most dedicated of the Beatles to meditation, and they were the last members of the band to depart from the ashram.
 They left on 12 April amid an atmosphere of recrimination towards the Maharishi, based on rumours of his alleged impropriety with some of the female students, and the two band members' misgivings that he was taking advantage of the Beatles' fame.
 Despite their subsequent repudiation of the Maharishi, the Beatles' stay at the ashram generated wide interest in Transcendental Meditation, which encouraged the study of Eastern spirituality in Western popular culture.
 Asked if he forgave the Beatles for their slight on his reputation, following Harrison's personal apology in 1991, the Maharishi replied, "I could never be upset with angels."